-At the time of inspection the mini split AC age could not be determined, either because the serial number tag was missing or the serial code was not available.
-Mini split units often do not have manufacturer date information.
-Wore this reason it is important to have the mini split serviced by a professional on a regular basis in order to determine life expectancy.
+At the time of inspection the heating system age could not be determined, either because the serial number tag was missing or the serial code was not available.
+This is particularly true of older furnaces/boilers.

 I recommend calling the manufacturer to see if the age can be determined.
 I also recommend an evaluation by a licensed professional to help determine the life expectancy of this furnace prior to settlement.